lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-11-swift-parsers-imperative.markdown

 - Backends
 ---

-In the previous post I talked about some of the possible requirements can be for Parser that extracts data from a  Serialization Format and places it in a Language-Native Model Object.
+In the [previous post](/blog/2014/09/11/swift-parsers-introduction/) I talked about some of the possible requirements for a Parser that extracts data from a Serialization Format and places it in a Language-Native Model.
 In this post I'll cover how an XML Parser for a Model Object can be built using some of the familiar Imperative features of Swift.

 ### Model and XML